Siequnu/harmonicgh/README.txt

 harmonyLogic.class.php: Contains functions to generate smart 4-part harmony.

+midiGenerator.class.php: Contains functions to generate a MIDI file from an array of chords

+lib/midi/midi.class.php: 3rd party class containing MIDI functions.

 # Current issues:
-	Rules to be added to harmony generation to avoid parallel 5ths and 8ths.
-	Modulation support to be extended to all tonalities.
+	Rules to be added to harmony generation to improve voice leading Modulation support to be extended to all tonalities.
-	MIDI generation to be added.